What is the ideal heart rate range for each race distance?

 A person who starts running should maintain a heart rate during the race, between 70 to 75% of their maximum capacity.

-As you may notice the above data we have provided in percentages, but then how do we know how many beats per minute this means?
-We will explain below.
+As you may notice the above data we have provided in percentages, but then how do we know how many beats per minute this means, we explain below.

-Calculation of beats per minute according to running distance
+Calculation of the beats per minute according to running distance

-To know the heart rate (HR), i.e. the heart rate at which our heart must be maintained according to the distance of the race, we need to know beforehand what our maximum heart rate (MHR) and our resting heart rate (RHR) are; these data are best obtained through professional studies, although heart rate monitors can also be of great help.
+To know the Running Frequency (HR), that is to say the heart rate at which our heart must be maintained according to the distance of the race, we need to know beforehand what our maximum heart rate (MHR) and our resting heart rate (RHR) are; these data are best obtained through professional studies, although heart rate monitors can also be of great help.

 Before measuring these values, we must take into account that the best time to do so is when we are in good performance conditions, since the data may be altered if we are ill, for example.